-As a baby grows, they will gradually outgrow the confinements of the bassinet.
-This can be uncomfortable and potentially dangerous for the baby, particularly with regard to the weight limit of the bassinet.
-If you notice your baby sitting up in the bassinet, or if it looks like they cannot even roll over, then you know it’s time to change the bedtime routine.
+As a baby grows, it will gradually outgrow the confinements of the bassinet.
+This can be uncomfortable and potentially dangerous for the baby, particularly concerning the weight limit of the bassinet.
+If you notice your babysitting up in the bassinet, or if it looks like they cannot even roll over, then you know it’s time to change the bedtime routine.

 Generally, babies start to outgrow their bassinets around 3-6 months old.
 This time frame is very dependent on whether your baby was born smaller or larger than average, but generally, the 3-month mark is an ideal age.

-Now that we have an idea of when to make the move, the question is how to make the move.
+Now that we know when to make a move, the question is how to make a move.
 The transition for a baby from a bassinet to a crib can be a lot to take in for your little one.
 So to minimize any potential distress, it is highly recommended that you establish a method of sleep training to help familiarize the baby with their new sleeping environment.

 While you might be tempted to fill the boring crib with stuffed animals and pillows, pediatricians and crib safety protocols do not recommend this.
 All you can do is ensure that you get the correct kinds of crib mattresses and crib sheets.
 This means purchasing sheets that can hoop/hook under the crib and purchasing a firm mattress, not a soft mattress.